 - Renter’s policy premiums have been falling since 2015

-- Discounts may be available based on your age, residential amenities (e.g. security systems, fire extinguishers, deadbolts, or sprinklers)
+- Discounts may be available based on your age, job, or residential amenities (e.g. security systems, fire extinguishers, deadbolts, or sprinklers)

 - Ken advises combining a renter’s policy with your auto insurance for a multi-policy discount

 By these numbers alone, it’s obvious why you need renter’s insurance if you’re moving into a new rental property:

 At bare-bones minimum (or, $19 per month for $10,000 in coverage) renter’s insurance can pay for itself 40 times over if you have to file a claim in Texas.

 Sure, you’ll have to cough up $250 to $1,500 in your own cash for a deductible.

 That’s nothing if you don’t have renter’s insurance and a fire destroys $30,000 worth of everything you own.
 Or, if someone sues you for $20,000 in medical bills and loss of income after injuring themselves in your apartment.

 See how it can be helpful in a pinch?